 Guild has entered into agreements with brokers pursuant to which it receives certain products and services other than execution from the brokerage firms involved (referred to as soft dollar benefits).
 In the past year, Guild received the following research products and services in exchange for brokerage fees: real-time market data and quotations from NYSE, AMEX, NASDAQ, Toronto Stock Exchange, and other U.S. and international exchanges; and subscriptions to various research services and financial literature, including The Institutional Strategist's Market Intelligence Report, Emerging Advisor Group Research, and John Hook Analytics Reports.

-In addition, Guild receives further research tools and instruments, such as Bloomberg software and workstations, which provide Guild access to global stock quotations, market information, securities analysis data, research reports, historical charts, company historical and projected financial results, and the DTC/OMGEO trade confirmation access service.
+In addition, Guild receives market research and trading tools such as 1) Bloomberg Anywhere, a market data workstation which provides Guild access to global stock quotations, market information, securities analysis data, research reports, historical charts, company historical and projected financial results, and 2) the DTC/OMGEO real time trade confirmation access service.